CreepyCat2005/Star-Tools/README.md

 # Why is it Public?

 I am developing everything by myself including **Frontend, Backend and the Databasemanager**.
 The big problem about the whole thing is CIG and their **update policy**.
 Since **nobody knows** when the next **update will be released** I have to code everything in advance and maybe guess the next big content updates.
 If i wouldn't do that, it may take weeks to bring the newest informations and features into the Software.
-(The roadmap isn't very helpful becouse we all know the accuracy of it...)
+(The roadmap isn't very helpful because we all know the accuracy of it...)
 But you may think now, "haven't you mentioned a database updater?".
 Yes, i have a database tool that updates the database every 24h to the newest available informations BUT this only affects the pure data.
 If CIG is going to bring Salvaging into the game with update 3.18 the Frontend would not be able to process / display the data.

 # Why you can't use the software right now